Bigg Boss 16: Gautam Vig First Male Contestant To Be Evicted From Show » Glamsham

-Gautam was nominated alongside Shalin Bhanot, Tina Datta and Soundarya Sharma this week.

-In a conversation with IANS, Gautam shared that he did not expect to be shown the door so soon.
+In a conversation, Gautam shared that he did not expect to be shown the door so soon.

 “No, I never thought of it.
 It just happened suddenly.
 I did not expect that it would just end in seven weeks,” he said.